nelsonSigurd/simple-data-management/README.md

 How to Open the Project
 To run the simple-data-management application, follow these steps:

-1.Open Command Line Interface:
+1. Open Command Line Interface:
 Open your terminal or command prompt.

 2. Navigate to the Project Directory:
 Use the cd command to navigate to the simple-data-management directory.
 For example: cd path/to/your/project/simple-data-management

-3.Navigate to the Flask App Directory:
+3. Navigate to the Flask App Directory:
 Once inside the simple-data-management directory, navigate to the flask_app directory: cd flask_app

-4.Run the Application:
+4. Run the Application:
 Execute the following command to start the Flask application: python app.py

-5.Access the Application:
+5. Access the Application:
 Ctrl + left click to open the local hosted link from the command prompt to access the application via web.

 What the Simple Data Management app Does: